Motion capture for Healthcare ...

 The markers need to be placed on the skin to get accurate results therefore people need to wear shorts and tops that allow the markers to be placed properly.
 We need to be able to put markers on the pelvis just below the belly button.

-Health Professionals: contact us to find out more and book and appointment
+Health Professionals: contact us to find out more about the services we provide

 Coming for an Appointment?